Quick Start

 First get CoreDNS, either

-• Download the latest release from github, unpack it.
+• Download the latest release from GitHub, unpack it.
 You should now have a “coredns” executable.

-• Compile from git by getting the source code from github.
+• Compile from git by getting the source code from GitHub.
 Change directory to coredns and:

 • go get - to get a few dependencies, the other ones are vendored